Canning Poblano Peppers

 Roasted poblano peppers ready for canning.

-Step 2 – prep the pressure canner.
+Step two – prep the pressure canner.
+Once your peppers are clean of their skin, they are ready for canning!
 Make sure that the rack is placed inside your pressure canner, then add two inches of water to the canner (or follow manufacture directions for the canner that you are using).
 Set the canner on the stovetop and turn the heat to high.
 Bring the water in the canner to about 140 degrees F.

 Jars of roasted poblano peppers are ready for processing.

-Step 4 – process the jars in the pressure canner.
+Step four – process the jars in the pressure canner.
 Once the water in the canner reaches 140 degrees F, place the jars in the canner on the rack.
 Close the lid and make sure that the weight is off the vent.
 The temperature in the canner will rise slowly, watch the vent, once it starts venting steam set the timer for ten minutes.

 After venting steam for ten minutes, place the weight on the vent and watch the dial gauge.
 We want to process the peppers on 11 psi for 35 minutes of both half-pint and pint jars (adjust the stovetop heat to keep the pressure).
 If you are using a weighted gauge canner, use your 10 pounds weight and process for the same amount of time.
 Make sure to adjust processing time according to the table below if you live over 1,000 feet in elevation.